elisabruni/elisabruni.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral fellow at Ecole Normale Superieure (ENS), Paris (France).
+I am a postdoctoral fellow at Ecole Normale Superieure de Paris (ENS, France).
 I study the dynamics of biogeochemical cycles with mathematical models.

 I am interested in understanding the effects of climate and land management on the evolution of carbon and nutrient dynamics in soils.